 Read more

-by Deborah Allison http://www.latrobe.edu.au/screeningthepast/20/novelty-title-sequences.html There were things that could be done with film, it was crazy not to do them. title designer Wayne Fitzgerald [1] In 1976 Saul Bass designed the opening title sequence for That’s Entertainment Part II (Gene Kelly) and in doing so created a piece of film that was about titles sequences, as well as being […]
+by Deborah Allison http://www.latrobe.edu.au/screeningthepast/20/novelty-title-sequences.html There were things that could be done with film, it was crazy not to do them. title designer Wayne Fitzgerald [1] In 1976 Saul Bass designed the opening title sequence for That’s Entertainment Part II (Gene Kelly) and in doing so created a piece of film that was about titles sequences, […]

 Read more

 BAFTA-nominated titles designers Nic Benns and Miki Kato of Momoco take us behind the the art of creating eye-catching opening credits. http://www.moviescopemag.com/features/the-power-of-opening-credits Question: What do Dexter, True Blood and The IT Crowd have in common?
 Before you start wondering about serial killers, vampires and computer geeks, rewind a bit.
-Answer: They are all TV shows with brilliant opening-title sequences.
-A good […]
+Answer: They are all TV shows […]

 Read more